petraartep/rock-paper-scissors/README.md

 ## Run the program

-- Clone this repo to your local machine
+- Clone this repo to your local machine and `cd` into the directory
-- Run `bundle install` (if you don't have bundle already)
+- Run `bundle install`
 - Run `rackup` in terminal to start the server and visit `localhost:9292` in your browser
 - Run `rspec` to test the application